Rogue-Ape-Studios/Crusader/Code Convention.md

 ## Constants

-Cosntants should be written in PascalCase.
+Contants should be written in PascalCase.

 ``` C#
 public constant string EnemyName = "BulletBill";